The devil is a schemer. His plan is to wreck the faith of believers by infiltrating their hearts.

 Here are a few dangerously subtle faith killers to be on guard against:

 The word indulge means “to allow oneself to enjoy the pleasure of”.
-Self-indulgence is one of the sneakiest faith assassins of all in our culture because we are so unaware of its presence in our lives.
+Self-indulgence is one of the sneakiest faith assassins of all because we are so unaware of its presence in our lives.
 The self-indulgence of American culture makes it easier to justify ours within the church.

 How much of your free time do you spend indulging yourself?
 Getting sucked into Netflix, television, video games, going out to eat, or just wasting time on your phone?
 Take out sleep and work from your day and you’ve probably got somewhere between 8-10 hours of day left.
 How do you spend that time?
 What percent of that free time is spent self-indulging?

-Jesus told his followers to be self-deniers rather, not self-indulgers.
+Jesus told his followers to be self-deniers, not self-indulgers.
 To deny oneself is the most unnatural and yet Godly thing in the world.
 Christians are to be the kind of people that renounce their self-indulgent desires and instead pursue holiness (Romans 8:7-8, Galatians 5:24, 6:8).

 Jesus made it very clear that there is NO room for self-indulgers in his kingdom (Luke 9:23-24, Luke 14:26).
-Stop letting the self-indulgence assassin own your life.
+Stop letting the self-indulgence assassin kill your faith.
 Crucify those desires and spend your time denying yourself rather than indulging yourself.

 2. Chameleonic Living